 Belgrade is a very diverse city with a wide range of attractions.
 You can find pretty much everything here, from incredible architecture, art and museums to delicious food and amazing nightlife.
-Here is a guide of the 8 things you definitely shouldn’t miss.
+Here is a guide to the top 8 must visit attractions in Belgrade that you definitely shouldn’t miss.

 The Kalemegdan Fortress is undoubtedly the most famous tourist attraction in Belgrade.
 Located at the very beginning of the famous Knez Mihailova street, it stands for everything that Belgrade is famous for.

 The fortress has historically served as an important strategic point for the defense of Belgrade.
 Today, it is essentially a huge park that houses the Military Museum and some of Belgrade’s most famous monuments.